Ms V. Pearson acting SENCO to cover maternity leave.

-In Key Stage 4 we support students with SEN in their GCSE options and we run BTEC WorkSkills Level 1 as an option choice.
+In Key Stage 4 we support students with SEN in their GCSE options and run BTEC WorkSkills Level 1 as an option choice.
 Students with additional needs are assessed for exam access arrangements on entry into Year 10.

 The Enhanced Resource Centre opened in 2004 and supports ten students with a diagnosis of ASC in the mainstream school.
 Our centre is called The Base and the nature of our support depends upon the individual needs of each student.
 Inclusion is a priority and our students spend most of their time in mainstream lessons with their peers.
 To enable this to happen we liaise with Subject Teachers, Form Tutors, Directors of Learning, the Senior Leadership Team and Student Support.